Skip to main content

 About NCI-CONNECT

-Primary CNS cancers are tumors that start in the brain and spinal cord.
-They account for less than 2% of all cancers diagnosed a year in the United States.
-There are over 130 different types, all of them rare.
-NCI-CONNECT is starting with 12 tumor types, each with less than 2,000 people diagnosed a year.
+Primary CNS cancers are rare tumors that start in the brain and spinal cord.
+They account for less than two percent of all cancers diagnosed each year in the United States.
+There are over 130 different CNS tumor types.
+NCI-CONNECT started with 12 select tumor types, each with less than 2,000 people diagnosed a year in the United States.
+It has expanded its selection to include tumor subtypes based on molecular findings and will continue to do so as new discoveries are made.

 Building Partnerships